One Health. One Mission. One Global System.

 How it works

-GLEWS+ has developed a comprehensive global One health intelligence (OHI) strategy focused on worldwide disease tracking through diverse detection methods and early warning systems.
-This includes the verification of events which are identified through disease intelligence activities.
-All events are assessed by integrating both existing and additional data.
-Risk communication and early warning regarding health threats are coordinated by each organization, ensuring timely and effective dissemination of critical information.
+GLEWS+ implements a comprehensive One health Intelligence strategy focused on global disease tracking through diverse detection methods and early warning systems.
+Events are identified through multiple disease intelligence sources, verified collaboratively, and assessed using both existing and additional data.
+Risk communication and early warning activities are coordinated by FAO, WHO, and WOAH to ensure timely and effective dissemination of critical information.

 1

-The Global Early Warning System (GLEWS+) brings together the monitoring and verification efforts of FAO, WHO, and WOAH, enabling real-time sharing of information.
+GLEWS+ brings together the monitoring and verification efforts of FAO, WHO, and WOAH, enabling real-time information sharing.

-Animal disease outbreaks can act as early warning signals, prompting the strengthening of public health surveillance.
-Likewise, signals from public health surveillance can trigger investigations in animal populations.
-GLEWS links these networks across sectors to detect health events more rapidly and support timely responses to health threats, with a focus on GLEWS+ priority diseases at the human–animal-ecosystem interface.
+Animal disease outbreaks can act as early warning signals for reinforcement of animal and public health surveillance, while signals from public health surveillance can trigger investigations in animals.
+By linking these networks across sectors, GLEWS+ supports rapid information exchange, faster detection, and timely responses to health threats.

 2